scylladb/scylla-code-samples/mms2/README.md

 ## Scylla in Docker for the Mutant Monitoring University Course

-### Instructions for setting up a Scylla Cluster from this repo
+### Instructions for setting up a Scylla Cluster from this repo.
+For more details follow more details in the University lessons here: https://university.scylladb.com/courses/the-mutant-monitoring-system-training-course/

 ```
 cd mms2